 To have a hierarchical approach with a minimum standard for housing having resilience, health, and equity as objectives

-From homelessness to housing with issues that affordable up to attributes that are aspirational.
+From homelessness to housing with issues that are affordable up to attributes that are aspirational.

 How do we assess the current state of housing in these cities while keeping an eye on aspirational elements?